Skip to main content

 Undergraduate student positions

 Undergraduate student volunteers are an important part of our team.
-Except in very rare cases, undergraduate student researchers are expected to commit to 10 hours per week for at least two semesters.
-This work is typically unpaid, however, some students will choose to do undergraduate research for course credit (with or without an honors thesis) and/or will apply for funding through programs such as theUniversity Scholars program.
-Undergraduate student researchers will be evaluated at the end of each semester.
-Due to the number of excellent, highly motivated undergraduates who are interested in research, only those students who make consistent and significant contributions to the lab will be invited to continue in future semesters.
+Except in very rare cases, undergraduate student researchers are expected to commit to ~10 hours per week for at least two semesters, and longer-term involvement is encouraged when possible.
+Positions are typically unpaid, though some students may participate for course credit (with or without an honors thesis) and/or apply for funding (e.g.,University Scholars Program).
+Undergraduate students typically work with a graduate student mentor and contribute to ongoing research projects.

 Graduate student positions (Ph.D., M.S.)